KAM-CHUN-KIT/NavigationController/README.md

 <img src="Screenshot/ezgif-4-5f6158efdb50.gif" width=350/>

 ## Setup
-You need to inherit the library from KPageViewController:
+You need to inherit the library from KNavigationController:
 ```
 import KNavigationController